Ankit-singh-99/project/README.md

 # project
-This is a git &amp; github project
+This is a git &amp; github project.